marzeq/mconf/README.md

 ## spec

-note that mconf fully suppports unicode, so a letter means any unicode latin letter and not just ascii letters, and string values can contain any unicode character
+mconf fully suppports unicode, so a letter means any unicode latin letter and not just ascii letters, and string values can contain any unicode character

 note: if you just one want a one-file example, look at the [examples/example.mconf](./examples/example.mconf) file

+mconf is a superset of JSON, so any valid JSON file (base spec) is also a valid mconf file

 ### comments